moothaa/INF8953CE/README.md

 ### Procedure

 1) Make sure you have installed all the librairies mentionned in the code requirements.
-2) Get the dataset as mentioned above and place the `.npy` files in the same folder as the notebook source code.
+2) Get the dataset as mentioned above and place the `.npy` and `.csv` files in the same folder as the notebook source code.
 3) Run all the notebook cells sequentially.